TrevCan/learning-scala/01.learning.about.sbt/readme.md

 simple build tool. supposedly a general-purpose build tool.

-But I've heard it's only used in the JVM environment, say scala and java, maybe kotline ?
+But I've heard it's only used in the JVM environment, say scala and java, maybe kotlin ?

 I'm reading this guide: